 Who are the most important people in your restaurant?
 The customers, right?

-Not only are they crucial to your financial success, they are also a fantastic source of user-generated video content.
+Not only are they crucial to your financial success, but they are also a fantastic source of user-generated video content.
 Are people always amazed by the sheer size of your food?
 Or the creativeness of your cocktails?
 Then film their reactions!

 Do you host parties or themed nights?
 Shoot periodically throughout the evening and create a flashback video that attendees will love to watch back and share on social media when they spot themselves and their friends.